mutt0-ds/memes-selector/README.md

-# Using a Neural Network to select memes for my girlfriend
+# Selecting memes for my girlfriend with a Neural Network

 Well, my GF's tastes in memes are simple: she loves wholesome memes and, most importantly, **she loves animals**.